syncfusion-content/javascript-docs/js/PivotChart/Multiple-Axis.md

 ![](Multiple_Axis_images/columnindex_one.png)

-## Customizing Series
+## Customizing series
 You can customize the series in multiple axis support with the help of **beforeSeriesRender** event.
-You can change the series type through **onBeforeRender** event.
+You can change the series type through the **onBeforeRender** event.

 {% highlight javascript %}